figma/plugin-samples/README.md

 <img src="_screenshots/metacards.gif" width="400" />

-This plugin counts & organizes all of the votes (i.e. stamps) on stickies.
+This plugin will find links within a text node and create on canvas meta cards of an image, title, description and link based on the <meta> tags in the head of a webpage at the relative links.

 [Check out the source code.](metacards/)